-All of our internships are currently being
+All of our internships are being held virtually unless otherwise noted.

 Some positions may not be offered during this time if the mentor is unable to offer enough

 learning opportunities to give you a worthwhile intern experience.

 Interns with Smithsonian Associates are offered unique opportunities to learn about all aspects

 of educational programming for both adults and children, while contributing extensively to one